joerg-pfruender/joerg-pfruender.github.io/_posts/2023-02-13-localstack_and_secretsmanager_samples.md

 ### configure aws profile

-In recent versions localstack only plays well when using `us-east-1` region:
+In recent versions, localstack only plays well when using the `us-east-1` region:

 ~./aws/config
 ```